shinolab/autd3-library-software/README.md

 If you use this SDK in your research please consider to include the following citation in your publications:

 S. Inoue, Y. Makino and H. Shinoda "Scalable Architecture for Airborne Ultrasound Tactile Display", Asia Haptics 2016

+## Version 1.0.0-rc

+* There is also [version 1.0.0-rc](https://github.com/shinolab/autd3.1) which is equipped with a high-speed amp/phase switching feature up to 1.28MHz.

 # Author #